 Add some lemon juice for freshness.
 Take the paste out of the kitchen machine onto cling film and store in the fridge for at least an hour.

 Leave the butter aside and mix the ingredients into a flexible dough for 8 minutes then add the butter in small increments.

-Now let it proof for an hour so it can double in size.
+Now let the dough proof for an hour so it can double in size.
 Roll into a square and add ¾ of the raisins and chopped pecan nuts.